Granada Reports

-ITV News Granada Reports is a British television news service broadcast and produced by ITV Granada.
+ITV News Granada Reports is a British television regional news service, produced by ITV Granada and serving the North West of England.

 Overview

 Granada Reports is produced and broadcast from studios in the Orange Tower at MediaCityUK in Salford Quays.

 Before this, the news service was based at Granada's Quay Street studios in Manchester city centre.
 Reporters are also based at newsrooms in the Royal Liver Building in Liverpool, Lancaster and on the Isle of Man.
 News staff were also based at district offices in Blackburn and Chester, until they were closed in 2005.

+Most of Cumbria is served by ITV News Lookaround that broadcasts from Gateshead but southern parts of the county, such as Barrow-in-Furness, are still served by Granada Reports.
+Western North Yorkshire (Settle), northern Staffordshire (Biddulph and Kidsgrove) and northwest of Derbyshire (Buxton, Glossop, New Miils and Chapel-en-le-Frith) get their signals from the Winter Hill TV transmitter that broadcasts Granada Reports rather than the neighbouring regions of ITV News Calendar and ITV News Central.

 History

 When Granada began broadcasting in May 1956, coverage of regional news and sport featured regularly within its programming, including the station's Travelling Eye outside broadcasts.

 Within a year, Granada established its first regular bulletin - Northern Newscast - followed by a topical magazine programme, People and Places, noted for featuring some of the earliest television appearances by The Beatles.

 In 1958, Granada broke further ground with three Travelling Eye programmes covering the Rochdale by-election.

 Up until 1962, the station was also producing topical output in the Welsh language, primarily for Welsh-speaking viewers in North Wales, including daily news bulletins and a magazine programme, Dewch i Mewn (Do Come In).

 People and Places was succeeded in January 1963 by the nightly Scene at 6.30.
-The programme was the first on British television to break news of the assassination of John F. Kennedy, following a tip-off from CBS News.
+The programme was the first on British television to break news of the assassination of John F. Kennedy, following a tip-off to the Granada newsroom from CBS News.

 Granada continued to experiment with its regional news coverage, including late night editions of Scene, and from 1964, a new strand known as Granada in the North (later On Air), which replaced continuity junctions with national and local news summaries, features and programming previews.

-Following changes to the company's franchise, including a new brief to solely cover the North West, Scene was axed in 1968 and replaced by six self-contained regional programmes, preceded by a Granada News bulletin.
+Following changes to the company's franchise, including a new brief to solely cover the North West, Scene was axed in 1968 and replaced by six self-contained regional programmes, preceded by a short Granada News bulletin.

 Granada reverted back to a nightly magazine programme, under the name of Six-O-One, and latterly Newsday, until settling on the Granada Reports brand in 1973.
 During its early years, the programme spawned a number of spin-offs, including the social action series Reports Action and the North West political programme Reports Politics.